 Anyway, this slow and careful reading style allowed me to really get to know David.
-And I fell in love with him while reading through his life story and all of his poetry.
+And I fell in love with him while reading through his life story, and through all of his poetry.
 When I came to his death in the book of 1 Kings, I started crying.
 I remember exactly where I was sitting in my house when that happened.
 I realized how much I would miss him.
-I felt so sad that his life came to the end; it was like a good friend had left me.
+I felt so sad that his life came to an end; it was like a good friend had left me.

 I hope that one day on the new earth, he will come to regard me also as a good friend.
 And I hope he will laugh when I tease him about being a drama queen.
-Such mood swings; such melodramatic laments at times.
+Such mood swings; such melodramatic laments at times!
 But maybe that’s what I love best about him, because his emotional outbursts were often channeled toward his praise of God.
 (Such as Psalm 103).
 When you read David’s Psalms, you see that David completely trusted in God.
 He knew that God is good; that God is trustworthy; that God is kind.

 Trust in Him at all times, O people;

 Pour out your heart before Him;

 Of course, we all know that David was not a perfect person; his adultery with Bathsheba and the way he orchestrated the murder of her husband are notorious stories.
 David fully acknowledged his own sinfulness; he was completely acquainted with his own depravity.
 He didn’t try to hide it; he was a man who lived in reality.

 But he pleased God because he had true faith.
 His heart trusted completely in the Lord.
 And God honors David’s faith throughout the Bible.
 In Jeremiah, it is implied that the Messiah came because of David!
 That is was for David that the Messiah is raised up!